jgogstad/burrito-book-addendum/README.md

   }
 ```

 In fact there are infinitely many.
-If we _code against the API and not the implementation_ we can be more specific about what APIs are actually in use.
-This should sound familiar to anyone with a Java/C#/C++ background.
+If we _code against the API and not the implementation_ we can be more specific about what APIs are actually in use, this should sound familiar to anyone with a Java/C#/C++ background.
 Let's abstract `Try` into an abstract type `F[_]` and declare what interfaces were using:

 ```scala
 import cats.syntax.all._